Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-The rugged west coast (known as the Pacific Rim) is littered with bays, inlets, and fjords, boasting beautiful landscapes and a diversity of wildlife.
-This makes it a popular spot for tourists, who come to indulge in hiking, fishing, kayaking with Orcas, whale watching, and more.
-This area does, however, receive some of the heaviest precipitation in the world and visitors should plan activities around the possibility of heavy storms in winter and plenty of rain year-round.
+Known as the Pacific Rim, the rugged west coast is littered with bays, inlets and fjords, boasting beautiful landscapes and a diversity of wildlife.
+This makes it a popular spot for tourists, who come to indulge in hiking, fishing, kayaking with orcas, whale watching, and more.
+But the area does receive some of the heaviest precipitation in the world and visitors should plan activities around the possibility of heavy storms in winter and plenty of rainfall throughout the year.

-Inland, one finds dozens of lakes (the largest of which is Kennedy Lake), and dominating the central part of the island is the popular Strathcona Provincial Park, home to the island's glaciers, including the largest, the Comox Glacier, as well an abundance of birds and wildlife that includes Roosevelt Elk, bears, cougars, and wolves.
+Inland, one finds dozens of lakes (the largest of which is Kennedy Lake).
+Dominating the central part of the island is the popular Strathcona Provincial Park, home to the island's glaciers, including the largest, the Comox Glacier, as well an abundance of birds and wildlife that includes Roosevelt Elk, bears, cougars and wolves.

-Victoria, on the southern tip of the island, is the capital of British Columbia, and home to just less than 50 percent of the island's population.
-The city is a major tourist destination and visitors flock to enjoy its many sights and sounds, including the Legislative Buildings, The Empress Hotel, Craigdarroch Castle, and the famous Butchart Gardens.
-Vancouver Island is well worth a visit and with so much to see and do, one could never claim to be bored.
+Victoria, on the southern tip of the island, is the capital of British Columbia, and home to just under 50 percent of the island's population.
+The city is a major tourist destination and visitors flock here to enjoy its many sights and sounds, including the Legislative Buildings, The Empress Hotel, Craigdarroch Castle and the famous Butchart Gardens.
+Vancouver Island is well worth a visit and with so much to see and do, visitors can hardly ever be bored.

-Spring and autumn are perhaps the best times to visit: the gardens become a riot of colour, although winter and summer hold their own delights.
+The gardens become a riot of colour in the spring and autumn, although winter and summer hold their own delights.
 Every Saturday, from the beginning of July to the end of September, the Gardens are transformed by a dazzling fireworks show, as well as a recital on the self-playing, rare Aeolian Pipe Organ and the Night Illuminations light display.

-Other attractions and events in the park include an ice-skating rink and Twelve Days of Christmas display in December, and afternoon and evening shows and concerts in summer.
-Opening times and admission costs vary according to season so check the official website listed below for details.
+Other attractions and events in the park include an ice-skating rink and Twelve Days of Christmas display in December, and afternoon and evening shows and concerts during summer.
+Opening times and admission costs vary according to season, so visitors should check the official website listed below for details.

-Once a simple fishing and logging town on Vancouver Island, Tofino is swiftly becoming a popular holiday destination for travellers from around the globe.
-The resort enjoys natural beauty, a mild climate, and plenty of outdoor activities, including kayaking, whale watching, and fishing.
+Tofino is swiftly becoming a popular holiday destination with international travellers.
+The resort enjoys natural beauty, a mild climate and plenty of outdoor activities, including kayaking, whale watching and fishing.
 In addition to hot springs and gorgeous beaches, it also serves as Canada's premier surfing spot.